This post may contain affiliate links. Please read our disclosure policy.

 My French Silk Pie is epic.
 There is a mountain of rich, silky chocolate mousse filling underneath a lightly sweetened whipped cream.
 She will be the statement piece of the dessert table.

 Key Lime Pie is an easy addition to the best Thanksgiving pie recipes.
 Just mix all the ingredients in one bowl and pour into a graham cracker crust for an instant crowd pleaser!
 The meringue topping is optional but show-stopping.

 My Classic Pumpkin Pie with a Twist has all the expected flavors of traditional pumpkin pie with the addition of lemon juice.
-Lemon tampers the sweetness of the pumpkin pie and lets the pumpkin flavor shine.
+Lemon tampers with the sweetness of the pumpkin pie and lets the pumpkin flavor shine.
 It is a surprisingly delicious pairing!